-“The King’s Speech,” the hit film about the speech impediment suffered by King George VI is set to become a stage play…at last.
-The writer David Seidler, who won an Oscar for the screenplay, originally wrote the stage play, that has never been produced in public, as a way to map out the central character’s relationships.
+The King’s Speech, the hit film about the speech impediment suffered by King George VI is set to become a stage play…at last.
+The writer David Seidler, who won an Oscar for the screenplay, originally wrote the stage play But, neither he nor anyone else has ever produced it in public.
+However, many see the King’s Speech drama as a fitting way to map out the central character’s relationships.

 The director Adrian Noble (Chitty Chitty Bang Bang and A Midsummer Night’s Dream) is said to be lined up to direct the play.
 And the word is that they will set The King’s Speech drama firstly at the Yvonne Arnaud theatre in Guildford in early 2012.
 And then they will run in the West End in March 2012 before they move on to Broadway in October 2012.
 That’s quite a schedule for the play.